-To help you feel prepared for your university studies, we’ve gathered together a range of course related activities including suggested reading, useful websites and some great things to do right now.
-Open the links below to find out more:
+We’re looking forward to welcoming you to the School of Law, Criminology & Policing.
+Before you join us for your BA (Hons) Criminology and Sociology degree, we’ve gathered together a range of course related activities to help you feel prepared for your studies.
+These include suggested reading, useful websites and some great things to do right now.
+Read on to find out more.

 - Newburn, T. (2017) Criminology, 3rd Edn, Cullompton: Willan Publishing